 There are a number of cultural assets along the corridor including Whitworth Park, the Whitworth Art Gallery, and the Manchester Museum.
 Founded in 1889 and redeveloped in 2015, the Whitworth Art Gallery is committed to communities and using art for positive change.
-The Manchester Museum is currently under renovation and will be closed until February 2023 but continues offering online events for those interested.
+The Manchester Museum has undergone major redevelopment and was reopened in February 2023.